Meroje/documentation-en/source/contribute/translate.rst

 Placeholders and tags
 =====================

-* Some strings include variables, e.g. ‘Welcome back, {{user}}’.
-Obviously, Novius OS end users don't see these variables which are replaced by the actual value, e.g. ‘Welcome back, Joe’.
-Variables are to be kept, untranslated, e.g.  ‘Re-bonjour {{user}}’.
+* Some strings include variables, e.g. ``‘Welcome back, {{user}}’``.
+Obviously, Novius OS end users don't see these variables which are replaced by the actual value, e.g. ``‘Welcome back, Joe’``.
+Variables are to be kept, untranslated, e.g. ``‘Re-bonjour {{user}}’``.
 * HTML tags are also to be kept and not to be translated.
-In most cases, you'll find a start tag and an end tag, e.g. ‘This page has <strong>one sub-page</strong>’.
-Text between tags must be translated, e.g. ‘Cette page a <strong>une sous-page</strong>’.
+In most cases, you'll find a start tag and an end tag, e.g. ``‘This page has <strong>one sub-page</strong>’``.
+Text between tags must be translated, e.g. ``‘Cette page a <strong>une sous-page</strong>’``.
 * For non-breaking spaces, please use the HTML entity, i.e. ``&nbsp;``.

 Dispelling doubts
 =================

 Don't translate in the dark!
 When you don't understand a string, need to know the context or have any doubt, please `contact us <http://www.novius-os.org/en/more-info/contacts.html>`__.
 Our job is to make translation easy.
-We're happy to add notes to translator in the translation files so that others will benefit from your feedback.
+We're happy to add notes to translator in the translation files for others to benefit from your feedback.
 We can also provide you with screenshots or indications to find a string in the UI of Novius OS.

 Translating the documentation